Souffle Omelets

 Cooking: Heat butter or oil in a non-stick skillet over medium heat.
 Pour the egg mixture into the skillet.

-Optional Fillings: If desired, add any fillings such as cheese, herbs, vegetables, or ham to one half of the omelette.
+Optional Fillings: If desired, add any fillings such as cheese, herbs, vegetables, or ham to one-half of the omelet.

-Serve: Slide the soufflé omelette onto a plate and serve immediately.
-The result should be a delicate and airy omelette with a texture reminiscent of a soufflé.
+Serve: Slide the soufflé omelet onto a plate and serve immediately.
+The result should be a delicate and airy omelet with a texture reminiscent of a soufflé.

-Keep in mind that the key to a successful soufflé omelette is handling the beaten egg whites gently to maintain their fluffiness.
-This type of omelette is often served for breakfast or brunch and can be customized with various fillings to suit your taste.
+Remember that the key to a successful soufflé omelet is gently handling the beaten egg whites to maintain their fluffiness.
+This type is often served for breakfast or brunch and can be customized with various fillings to suit your taste.

 Simple Omelets